AppsFlyerSDK/appsflyer-unity-plugin/docs/API.md

 ##### <a id="getSdkVersion"> **`string getSdkVersion()`**

-Get the AppsFlyer SDK version used in app.
+Get the AppsFlyer SDK version used in the app.

 *Example:*